CIBC-Internal/python/Doc/library/json.rst

    .. versionchanged:: 3.4
       Use ``(',', ': ')`` as default if *indent* is not ``None``.

-   If specified, *default* is a function that gets called for objects that can't otherwise be serialized.
+   If specified, *default* should be a function that gets called for objects that can't otherwise be serialized.
 It should return a JSON encodable version of the object or raise a :exc:`TypeError`.
+If not specified, :exc:`TypeError` is raised.

+   .. versionchanged:: 3.6
+      All parameters are now :ref:`keyword-only <keyword-only_parameter>`.

    .. method:: default(o)